 Whistleblower Retaliation Claims

-New York City Whistleblower Retaliation Attorneys
+New York City Whistleblower Retaliation Attorney

 The law encourages and protects employees who complain about their employer’s unlawful behavior.
 Consistent with that, it is illegal for an employer to fire an employee or take other adverse action against that employee for complaining about unlawful behavior.

 If you believe you have been the victim of whistleblower retaliation or intend to report illegal activities by your employer, the New York whistleblower attorneys at Lipsky Lowe LLP are here to provide you with practical advice and legal guidance.

 What laws protect whistleblowers?